thegetty/quire-docs/content/docs-v1/fundamentals.md

 2. &#40;c&#41; will automatically render as ©.

-## Markdown Preview

-Many text editors offer a preview function for Markdown, either pre-installed or as an add-on.
-In Atom for instance, a Markdown file can be previewed by selecting Packages > Markdown Preview > Toggle Preview (or just Shift-Control-M).
-The preview won’t match the style of your publication site, but will have default styling for headings, blockquotes, links and the like to allow you to confirm proper formatting.

-Outside of more code-driven text editors, there are also a growing number of Markdown-specific editors.
-[Typora](https://typora.io/), for instance, offers a single-page live preview by displaying styled Markdown-formatted text as you type it.

-## Markdown Output Configuration

-Hugo has a built-in Markdown processor, {{< q-def "Blackfriday" >}}, which comes with some configuration options that can be applied in your project’s `config.yaml` file.
-Details can be found [in the Hugo documentation](https://gohugo.io/getting-started/configuration/#configure-blackfriday).

-By default, in the `config.yaml` file of your Quire project, {{< q-def "Blackfriday" >}}'s `fraction` option has been set to `false` (text that looks like a fraction won’t be automatically formatted as such), and the `hrefTargetBlank` option set to `true` (external links will open in new windows/tabs).

 ## Markdown Resources

 This guide doesn’t cover all existing Markdown tags, but there are some good sources that will help you find the right syntax to format your text.
 For example, the Programming Historian provides an [introductory lesson to Markdown](https://programminghistorian.org/lessons/getting-started-with-markdown), and John Gruber, the creator of Markdown, provides a comprehensive explanation of the basics and syntax on his personal site [Daring Fireball](https://daringfireball.net/projects/markdown/).

-Be aware of the multiple [Markdown flavors](https://github.com/commonmark/CommonMark/wiki/Markdown-Flavors) out there and the fact that not all flavors are supported by Blackfriday.

 ## Microsoft Word to Markdown Conversion